 After the flowers fade: at the Dunn Gardens, Seattle

 A tapestry of pastels.
-Arrestingly beautiful.
-Can a garden work without blooms?
+Arrestingly beautiful. online pharmacy buy super cialis with best prices today in the USA Can a garden work without blooms?
 Of all the things I could say about Seattle’s Dunn Gardens, this question floated to the top as I reviewed my many photographs.
 What happens after the flowers fade?
-But, first, the Dunn Gardens deserve an introduction.
-Originally, they were an early 20th-century […]
+But, first, […]

 The Black Garden, VanDusen Botanical Garden, Vancouver